bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-04-criminal-lovers.md

+---
+layout: post
+title: Criminal Lovers
+published: true
+date: 2022-05-04
+readtime: true
+categories: ['CRUEL FLESH<br>FILMS OF THE  NEW FRENCH EXTREMITY']
+tags: [Crime]
+metadata: 'France 1999, 96 mins<br> Director: François Ozon'
+pdf: '2022-05-04-criminal-lovers.pdf'
+---

 **François Ozon on ‘Criminal Lovers’**

-_In_ Criminal Lovers _you collide the_ _world's violent reality with the fantasy and symbolism of fairy tales.
+_In_ Criminal Lovers _you collide the world's violent reality with the fantasy and symbolism of fairy tales.
 It’s a daring project._

 The idea of this story came to me from a passion for both crime stories and fairy tales.
 I wanted to combine two genres: a crime film inspired by headlines mixed with the fairy tale, mostly a literary genre.
 Normally they oppose one another.
 One is rooted in reality and the other in a fantastic and symbolic universe.
 Nevertheless, they both have the same dark side, often the same themes – murder, abandonment, incest, suicide...
 Fairy tales arouse the same kind of fascination in both adults and children.
 These stories, real or imaginary, speak to us intimately about our doubts, our fears and our worries.
 Furthermore, everyone has his or her favourite fairy tale, which says something about the individual’s personality.